See the historical team list page for a list of active and historical teams and their names.

 There are some issues with this explanation.
 First, there was no Canadian Regiment of the Rough Riders.
 A regiment, like the Rough Riders, would be 1,000 to 2,000 men in size.
 Nine Canadians are known to have served with Roosevelt's 1st US Volunteer Cavalry Regiment, nicknamed the Rough Riders, despite British neutrality laws that forbid Canadians from serving in either side's armed forces.
 Little is known about the Canadians that did serve.
 It is clear this origin has evolved incorrectly over the years which calls the whole statement into question without original documents to confirm this origin.

 While a Sept.
 9th adoption of the name would have been at the peak of popularity of the term, with the regiment returning home from Cuba Aug.
 14th after the Spanish surrender, the regiment disbanded on Sept.
 15th, six days after this naming tribute.

 A franchise returned to Ottawa from 2002-2005 as the Renegades, which was selected by the owners from fan submissions.
-A new franchise, granted to begin play in the 2014 season has not been named yet, though it will not be Rough Riders.

 The nickname Roughriders adopted by Regina likely comes from the name given to horsemen, specifically those that broke broncos.
 NWMP members who played two rugby matches in Winnipeg in 1890 were referred to as "Roughriders" and Regina was home to the NWMP, who later became the RCMP.
 While the team was referred to casually as the Roughriders once in 1915 in the Regina Leader the team officially adopted the name in 19244.
 Prior to that they were known as the Regina Rugby Club.
 In 1946 the team switched to a provincial designation and became the Saskatchewan Roughriders, officially adopting that moniker in 1950.